hyperledger-solang/solang/docs/language.rst

 Solang will look for the file `foo.sol` in the same directory as the current file.
 You can specify more directories to search with the ``--importpath`` commandline option.

-This means that every type defined in `foo.sol` is now usable in your Solidity file, actually also on the lines before the import statement.
+Every type defined in `foo.sol` is now usable in your Solidity file, and in fact even before the import statement.
 However, if a type with the same name is defined in `foo.sol` and also in the current file, you will get a warning.
 Note that if the same file gets imported more than once, the duplicate types are removed.

 It is also possible to import only types with a specific name, or to rename them.
-In this case, this means only type `foo` will be imported, and `bar` will be imported as `baz`.
+In this case, only type `foo` will be imported, and `bar` will be imported as `baz`.

 .. code-block:: javascript